 evaluate systems quantitatively and qualitatively

 apply the learned skills in a wider context to areas that face similar challenges, for example data science or political science research, or gene sequencing

 The format of the class consists of lectures (including guest lectures), exercises, and project work.

 Selected papers and book chapters.
 See Absalon when the course is set up.

-either through formal education or self-study.
-No prior knowledge
+is required, either through formal education or self-study.
+No

-of natural language processing or linguistics is required.
+prior knowledge of natural language processing or linguistics is

 Relevant machine learning competencies can be obtained through one of the following courses:

 - NDAK22002U Advanced Deep Learning (ADL)

 - NDAK16003U Introduction to Data Science (IDS)